pandas-dev/pandas/doc/source/user_guide/timeseries.rst

 .. warning::

-    If you are using dates beyond 2038-01-18, due to current deficiencies in the underlying libraries caused by the year 2038 problem, daylight saving time (DST) adjustments to timezone aware dates will not be applied.
+    If you are using dates beyond 2038-01-18 with ``pytz``, due to current deficiencies in the underlying libraries caused by the year 2038 problem, daylight saving time (DST) adjustments to timezone aware dates will not be applied.
 If and when the underlying libraries are fixed, the DST transitions will be applied.